 With the laundry list of sales skills needed, which are most important?

-In our recent Top-Performing Sales Organization study, the RAIN Group Center for Sales Research asked 472 sales executives and sellers representing companies with sales forces ranging from 10 sellers to 5,000+ if sellers have the skills they need to find and win business consistently and at a high level.
+In our Top-Performing Sales Organization study, the RAIN Group Center for Sales Research asked 472 sales executives and sellers representing companies with sales forces ranging from 10 sellers to 5,000+ if sellers have the skills they need to find and win business consistently and at a high level.

 Driving account growth: It's not all that surprising that driving account growth represents the #1 difference between sellers who meet challenging sales goals and those who don’t.
 Selling to existing relationships and accounts is much easier than bringing in new logos, as buyers already know you and you have a proven track record with them.